rharmonson/rharmonson.github.io/pages/2017/cos7inst.md

 CloudInit handles early initialization of virtual machines.
 I use the cloud-init service with oVirt to configure network settings, passwords, and other settings when initializing from virtual machines templates.

 {% include warning.html content="
-CentOS 7.4.1708 at release the cloud-init 0.7.9 is just *broken*.
-I have seen number of different bug reports, solution, etc. If you have an existing installation using cloud-init 0.7.5 from CentOS 7.3 use the yum-plugin-versionlock to lock the version.
-Version 0.7.5 appears to be working without issue."
+CentOS 7.4.1708 at release the cloud-init 0.7.9 is *broken*.
+I have seen number of different bug reports and solutions but no working package has been release as of November 5, 2017.
+If you have an existing installation using cloud-init 0.7.5 from CentOS 7.3 use the yum-plugin-versionlock to lock the version.
+Version 0.7.5 appears to be working without issue on 7.4."
 %}

 ```